PavelBlend/blender-xray/tests/README.md

 ```
 The `output_folder` parameter is optional.
 If all tests are passed, the `./htmlcov/` directory with coverage reports will be created.

-To start tests for all Blender versions, you can use such commands for Windows:
+To start tests for all `blender` versions, you can use such commands for `windows`:

 ```shell
 del .coverage